Planet

 The Principle of Double Criminality

 The principle of double criminalization is one of the key provisions of the extradition agreement between the UAE and India.
-It means that the offense for which extradition is requested must be recognized as a criminal offense in the laws of both countries.
+It means that the extraditable offence for which the person is requested must be recognized as a criminal offense in the laws of both the UAE and India.

-This principle ensures fairness and avoids prosecution for actions that are not criminal in the other country.
+This principle ensures fairness and avoids prosecution for actions that are not criminal in the two countries.
 For example, if the act for which extradition is requested is not criminalized in one of the countries, extradition will not be possible.

 The principle of dual criminalization helps to avoid abuse of the extradition process and ensures that persons are only transferred in cases that comply with the legal norms of both states.